 ESG Integration.
 Harding Loevner seeks to achieve the best possible risk-adjusted investment returns in managing the Fund.
+Harding Loevner assesses ESG risks and opportunities because they may impact the long-term sustainability of companies' businesses and cash flows, and thus their share prices.
 Companies that operate with disregard for the environment, for the welfare of societies in which they conduct their business, or for sound principles of governance by which the interests of their shareholders are protected put their financial results at long-term risk.
 Alternatively, companies may strengthen their long-term prospects by identifying and mitigating material ESG-related risks or by taking advantage of new opportunities that may arise from material ESG-related trends.

-In evaluating equity securities, Harding Loevner considers ESG-related risks and opportunities explicitly.
-For each company under research coverage, the responsible analyst estimates the extent to which each of numerous ESG factors represents a risk that could threaten, or an opportunity that could support, the sustainability of the company's profitable growth.
-Having evaluated these individual factors, analysts assign scores for each company on E, S, and G pillars overall, which are then aggregated in equal proportion to determine an overall ESG score for the company.
-The ESG scorecard is a consistent framework for assessing and comparing companies' potential ESG risks and opportunities across all industries and geographies.
-A company's ESG score may affect the analyst's long-term forecasts of its growth, profit margins, capital intensity, or competitive position.
-A company's overall ESG score is also a parameter of Harding Loevner's equity valuation model, wherein it influences the estimated duration of future cash flow growth.
+For each company under research coverage, the responsible analyst uses checklists and other tools to systematically assess the extent to which each of numerous ESG factors represents a risk that could threaten, or an opportunity that could support, the sustainability of the company's profitable growth.
+These tools provide a consistent framework for assessing and comparing companies' potential ESG risks and opportunities across all industries and geographies.
+Analysts' research of ESG risks and opportunities may affect their long-term forecasts of companies' growth, profit margins, capital intensity, or competitive positions.
+Analysts also use an ESG scorecard to assign scores for the E, S, and G pillars overall, which are then aggregated in equal proportion to determine an overall ESG score for each company.
+A company's ESG score is a parameter of Harding Loevner's equity valuation model, wherein it influences the estimated duration of future cash flow growth.
 Portfolio managers consider ESG factors among other factors affecting risk and expected returns in choosing among companies approved by analysts.